 Dear Parents and Guardians,

-We have had a great first semester at Lake Wylie Elementary School.
-We have been able to celebrate the wonderful work of our students and see our students grow as leaders throughout the school day.
+We are excited for another great year at Lake Wylie Elementary School.
 We are continuing to work to instill positive behaviors and character traits each and everyday.
 We want all of our students to be leaders in the school and develop a respect for others, themselves, and learning.
 We will continue with our discipline plan to improve upon communication with parents and to add more incentives for positive behavior within the classroom.

 Kindergarten through second grade classrooms will continue to utilize the ladder system to monitor behavior in the classroom.
 In addition, the entire school will be utilizing ClassDojo in each classroom.
 ClassDojo is an online tool that allows teachers to reward positive behaviors and track progress towards specific goals.
 Parents are able to monitor their individual child’s behaviors and communicate further with teachers through this online application.
 Please feel free to learn more about ClassDojo through their website www.ClassDojo.com/LearnMore.
 More communication regarding signing up for an account and connecting to your child’s classroom will be distributed through teachers’ newsletters.